hyperledger-archives/grid/cli/man/grid-po-create.1.md

 `-v`
 : Increases verbosity (the opposite of `-q`).
 Specify multiple times for more output.

 OPTIONS
 =======

 `--id`
 : Optionally include an alternate ID.
 This may be specified multiple times.
 An ID is of the format `alternate_id_type:alternate_id`.
 Examples: `po_number:12348959` and/or `internal_po_id:a8f9fke`.

 `-k`, `--key`
 : base name or path to a private signing key file

-`--org`
+`--buyer-org`
+: Specify the organization that is buying the purchase order.
+This option is required.

+`--seller-org`
-: Specify the organization that owns the purchase order.
+: Specify the organization that is selling the purchase order.
 This option is required.

 `--service-id`
 : The ID of the service the payload should be sent to; required if running on Splinter.
 Format: `<circuit-id>::<service-id>`.

 `--url`
 : URL for the REST API

 `--uuid`
 : Optionally specify the UUID of the purchase order.
 Must conform to the UUID spec.
 If not specified, will be randomly generated.

 `--wait`
 : Maximum number of seconds to wait for the batch to be committed.